“BAD BULLY STUPID!!!!”

 Let’s start simple.
 Just hug each of your kids today.
 I know we all do, but sometimes it’s not until the end of the day when we’re saying goodnight and I realise that actually, we’ve been so busy that day that we haven’t actually had much physical contact.
 Mostly the older kids.
 I often have the little ones in my arms, so they’re getting their fill, but I reckon my big kids could use a bit more cuddling!

 I once read that kids need 17 hugs a day.
 I don’t know about you but I’m definitely not reaching that goal x 4.
 I’m not sure if it’s true or not, but I don’t think you can have too many hugs right?
 So I’m aiming for many hugs, and not just that but longer hugs too!
 Did you know that you need to hold a hug for at least 6 seconds?
 Yep, you need 6 seconds minimum to get all the feel-good chemicals happening in your body.
-So, many hugs, and longer hugs is the goal!
+So, many hugs, and longer hugs are the goal!
 Also, consensual hugs only of course.

 “When you are hugging a child, always be the last one to let go.
 You never know how long they need it.” -Unknown